foldda/rda/README.md

 Unlike XML and JSON encodings that use a schema defining the structure for a targeted data object, and the ids and attributes of every data elements of the object, RDA's "encoding space" is a plain "one-size-fits-all" multi-dimensional array[^1], where all data elements from the data object are placed in the space as strings.

-[^1]: The number of dimensions and the size of each dimemsion of the multi-dimensional array of an RDA encoded string can be expanded as rquired,
+[^1]: The number of dimensions and the size of each dimemsion of the multi-dimensional array of an RDA encoded string can be expanded as rquired.

-Because RDA encoding is much simpler compared to XML or JSON, it has many benefits such as being easier to implement, faster, more space-efficient, minimalist and compact, etc. And, as explained below, its schemas-less approach allows applications to adapt to data structure changes more easily when it's required.
+Because RDA encoding is much simpler compared to XML or JSON, it has many benefits such as being easier to implement, faster, more compact and space-efficient, etc. And, as explained below, its schemas-less approach allows applications to adapt to data structure changes more easily when it's required.

 ## Schema-less Encoding